deyanpeev/setups/README.md

 # This repo is used for personal setups

-It contains CaC files for desktop configuration
+It contains personal CaC files for desktop configuration